 Their Only Essential Album

-By the way, this was the first Ten Years After record I ever bought, and I liked it so much I went out and bought many of their other albums, only to find that none of their other albums are anything like this one.
-None of them sound particularly good; none of them are particularly well produced; and most of the music is fairly forgettable British blues rock.
+By the way, this was the first Ten Years After record I ever bought, and I liked it so much I went out and bought many of their other albums, only to find that none of those albums are anything like this one.
+None of them sound particularly good; none of them are particularly well produced; and most of the music is fairly forgettable British Blues Rock.